arlomcwalter/blackjack-cli/README.md

-# cli-blackjack
+# Blackjack CLI

-A CLI version of the blackjack game written in Go.
+A simple CLI blackjack game written in Go.